lake-wg/edhoc/draft-ietf-lake-edhoc.md

 One simple solution is to use a cipher suite with a different hash function.
 In particular, the use of KMAC removes all practical limitations in this respect.

-Another solution is make use of multiple invocations of HKDF-Expand, as specified in the remainder of this section:
+Another solution is make use of multiple invocations of HKDF-Expand and negative values of info_label, as specified in the remainder of this section:

 Split PLAINTEXT_2 in parts P(i) of size equal to M = 255 \* hash_length, except the last part P(last) which has size \<= M.